Suppressors

 The easiest way is to either contact the manufacturer or have a machinist tell you.
 Most gunsmiths should be able to tell you, but in many cases gunsmiths are not nearly as knowledgeable as machinists.
 If you either send it to me or bring it to my shop, I can identify your barrel threads for you.

 Part of the process of purchasing a suppressor is how you get the tax stamp.
-When you choose to purchase a suppressor, you fill out an electronic form 4 and pay the $200 tax.
+When you choose to purchase a suppressor, you fill out an electronic form 4.
 When the form 4 gets approved, there will be a U.S. Treasury stamp on the top right corner of the form.
-That is all the tax stamp is.
+That is all the “tax stamp” is.
+As of January 1st 2026 they are $0 for suppressors.
 When someone says “you need to get a tax stamp to buy one”, all you need to do is come to my shop or go to your local dealer, and they will walk you through the process.

 As long as suppressors are legal in your state, you can still purchase a suppressor from me.
 The difference is I cannot do the paperwork directly for you to purchase one.
 I will have to transfer the item to a local dealer in your state, and then they will take care of transferring the item to you.
 Be advised, not all dealers can deal NFA items, so be sure to ask about that first.
 Also, be sure to ask about their transfer fee for NFA items and shop around.
 Many dealers tend to charge a lot more for NFA transfers than they do for regular guns.